plausible/docs/docs/self-hosting.md

 ### 3. External Databases

-There are some cavaets to consider when running your own databases:
+There are some caveats to consider when running your own databases:

 ##### Postgres
 The user needs the role superuser for setting up certain modules on the database